MridulDhiman/oss-journal/dicedb/dicedb.md

 }
 ```

-- It creates a generic swiss table wrapper for standard function implementations.
+- It creates a generic swiss table wrapper for standard function based implementations.